-- We have a positive school environment that provides safety, security and support for students and promotes positive relationships and wellbeing. - We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students. - Teachers are encouraged to incorporate classroom behaviour strategies that discourage bullying (continuum of response) and promote positive behaviour (praise and credits). - A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts. - In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively including teaching and supporting students to be upstanders.
-This promotes resilience, assertiveness, conflict resolution and problem solving. - All students are taught to say the stop phrase "That's enough" when they experience or witness bullying.
-Students who are engaging in bullying are taught to say the stop response "OK".
+- We have a positive school environment that provides safety, security and support for students and promotes positive relationships and wellbeing. - We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students. - Teachers are encouraged to incorporate classroom management strategies that discourage bullying (continuum of response) and promote positive behaviour (teaching expected behaviours - praise and credits). - A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts. - We identify and implement evidence-based programs and initiatives from the Schools Mental Health Menu that are relevant to preventing and addressing bullying and help us to build a positive and inclusive school climate. - We participate in the Respectful Relationships initiative, which aims to embed a culture of respect and equality across our school. - All students are taught to say the stop phrase "that's enough" when they experience or witness bullying.
+Student who are engaging in bullying are taught to say the stop response "OK".
 This supports students to calmly stop the bullying behaviour.
-This is part of the upstander lesson. - The MultiPride Peer Support Program encourages positive relationships between students of different cultures across all year levels.
-We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way. - Students are encouraged to look out for each other and to talk to a trusted staff member and older peers including members of the SRC and MultiPride about any bullying they have experienced or witnessed. - We participate in the National Day of Action against Bullying and Violence.
+This is part of our upstander lesson. - We celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion. - The MultiPride Peer Support Program encourages positive relationships between students of different cultures across all year levels.
+We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way. - Students are encouraged to look out for each other and to talk to a trusted staff member and older peers, including members of the SRC and MultiPride about any bullying they have experienced or witnessed. teachers and older peers about any bullying they have experienced or witnessed. - We participate in the National Day of Action against Bullying and Violence.

-For further information about our engagement and wellbeing initiatives, please see our Student Wellbeing and Engagement policy.
+For further information about our engagement and wellbeing initiatives, please see our Student Wellbeing and Engagement policy